kubasejdak/platform/.github/ISSUE_TEMPLATE/bug_report.md

 [Describe what should be the correct behavior in this situation.]

 ### Environment
-[Describe the environment (software & hardware) used when the bug happend.]
+[Describe the environment (software & hardware) used when the bug happened.]

  - OS: [e.g. Linux Raspbian Buster 2019-09-26]
  - Project version/commit: [e.g. 1.0.1 or b02a2d7604cbebaa969cb96dbf5ff62bb25ce9c8]